Russia: Grand Principality of Moscow

 The destruction of Kievan Rus' saw the eventual rise of the Grand Principality of Moscow, initially a part of Vladimir-Suzdal.
 While still under the domain of the Mongol-Tatars and with their connivance, Moscow began to assert its influence in the region in the early 14th century, gradually becoming the leading force in the "gathering of the Russian lands".
-When the seat of the Metropolitan of the Russian Orthodox Church moved to Moscow in 1325, its influence increased.
+When the seat of the metropolitan of the Russian Orthodox Church moved to Moscow in 1325, its influence increased.
 Moscow's last rival, the Novgorod Republic, prospered as the chief fur trade centre and the easternmost port of the Hanseatic League.

 Led by Prince Dmitry Donskoy of Moscow, the united army of Russian principalities inflicted a milestone defeat on the Mongol-Tatars in the Battle of Kulikovo in 1380.
 Moscow gradually absorbed its parent duchy and surrounding principalities, including formerly strong rivals such as Tver and Novgorod.

 Ivan III ("the Great") threw off the control of the Golden Horde and gained sovereignty over the ethnically Russian lands; he later adopted the title of sovereign of all Russia.
 After the fall of Constantinople in 1453, Moscow claimed succession to the legacy of the Eastern Roman Empire.
 Ivan III married Sophia Palaiologina, the niece of the last Byzantine emperor Constantine XI, and made the Byzantine double-headed eagle his own, and eventually Russia's, coat-of-arms.
 Vasili III united all of Russia by annexing the last few independent Russian states in the early 16th century.

 Tsardom of Russia

 Ivan IV was the Grand Prince of Moscow from 1533 to 1547, then Tsar of Russia until his death in 1584.

-In development of the Third Rome ideas, the grand prince Ivan IV ("the Terrible") was officially crowned as the first tsar of all Russia in 1547.
+In development of the Third Rome ideas, Ivan IV ("the Terrible") was officially crowned as the first tsar of all Russia in 1547.
 The tsar promulgated a new code of laws (Sudebnik of 1550), established the first Russian feudal representative body (the Zemsky Sobor), revamped the military, curbed the influence of the clergy, and reorganised local government.
 During his long reign, Ivan nearly doubled the already large Russian territory by annexing the three Tatar khanates: Kazan and Astrakhan along the Volga, and the Khanate of Sibir in southwestern Siberia.
 Ultimately, by the end of the 16th century, Russia expanded east of the Ural Mountains.
 However, the Tsardom was weakened by the long and unsuccessful Livonian War against the coalition of the Kingdom of Poland and the Grand Duchy of Lithuania (later the united Polish–Lithuanian Commonwealth), the Kingdom of Sweden, and Denmark–Norway for access to the Baltic coast and sea trade.
-In 1572, an invading army of Crimean Tatars were thoroughly defeated in the crucial Battle of Molodi.
+In 1571, the Crimean Tatars, supported by the Ottomans, burned down Moscow, destroying everything except the Kremlin.
+The following year, the Crimeans attempted another raid on Moscow, but this time they were defeated in the crucial Battle of Molodi.